-- 1. Definition of Safeguarding from Keeping Children Safe in Education (KCSIE) (DfE): 2023.
-This is defined as: protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes. - 2.
+- 1. Definition of Safeguarding from Keeping Children Safe in Education (KCSIE) (DfE): 2024.
+This is defined as: protecting children from maltreatment whether that is within or outside the home, including online; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes. - 2.
 Our School's Designated and Deputy Safeguarding Lead and Prevent Officer for the College: They provide support to staff members to carry out their safeguarding duties.
 They also will liaise closely with other services.
 The Collingham DSL and Deputy DSL (who are members of the senior leadership team) with lead responsibility for child protection are: